tix123/Hotel-Reservation-System-Lodgify-Mockup-React/README.md

 # Hotel Reservation System
-> Lodgify mockup with React
+> A partial mockup of Lodgify hotel management system with React

 ## To run this project: